 Check out a few of our favorites:

-This picture book and accompanying CD are a joyous celebration of the beauty of the seasons, the wonders of nature and the blessings of faith, to be treasured by children and adults of all ages.
-It teaches kids to wonder at the world we live in, and to be grateful for our everyday blessings.
+This picture book and accompanying CD are a joyous celebration of the beauty of the seasons, the wonders of nature, and the blessings of faith.
+It can be treasured by children and adults of all ages.
+It teaches kids to wonder at the world we live in and to be grateful for our everyday blessings.

 Additionally, this book can be a tremendous resource when working with kids who are overcoming any adverse childhood experiences or trauma.
-It can help give children a voice and the words to say when they feel like their own bucket is being emptied, while teaching them to show and practice gratitude to the people in their lives.
+It can help give children a voice and the words to say when they feel like their own bucket is being emptied.
+It also teaches them to show and practice gratitude to the people in their lives.

 Written in Dr. Seuss-style rhyme, “The Blankful Heart” by Mr. Meus is a fun and touching tale of how the big-bellied Billy Babble cures his heart of its blanks.
-The Babbles in Babbleland have way too much stuff, and once Billy Babble, the richest of them all, begins to feel like something is missing, he sets out on a quest to fill his empty heart.
+The Babbles in Babbleland have way too much stuff.
+Once Billy Babble, the richest of them all, begins to feel like something is missing, he sets out on a quest to fill his empty heart.
 The moral of this quirky story is, “A grateful heart is a happy heart.”

 “The Thankful Book” celebrates all the little things for which children can give thanks.
 From everyday activities like reading and bathtime to big family meals together and special alone time between parent and child, author Todd Parr inspires readers to appreciate all of life’s special moments.
 The fun cartoons and inspirational phrases will encourage your young child to celebrate the things that make their heart feel most grateful.

 As with any value in our lives, gratitude must be practiced.
-As we teach our children the importance of feeling thankful for the good things in our lives, we must also help them practice expressing that gratitude.
-Here are some ways to cultivate a lifestyle of thankfulness:
+As we teach our children the importance of feeling thankful for the good things in our lives, we must also help them practice showing gratitude.
+Here are some ways to cultivate a lifestyle of thankfulness and mindfulness.

-Overall, no matter which gratitude exercises you choose to incorporate, teaching gratitude will help your children grow up to be well-rounded, empathic and caring adults.
+Overall, no matter which gratitude activities you choose to incorporate, teaching gratitude will help your children grow up to be well-rounded, empathic, and caring adults.
 There is nothing quite like investing in the future of our world.
 Whether you are a parent, grandparent, caregiver, social worker, educator, or another professional working with children, know that you are making a difference.
 Children’s Bureau is grateful for you!